andrewjpoole/andrewjpoole.github.io/_posts/2021-11-25-csharp-sql-tests.md

 The `TabularData` class is used for human readable data definition.

-We are used to defining tabular data in Markdown tables and also Specflow's example tables, data expressed in this format is far easier for a human to 'parse' than Sql statements.
-So I created a class called `TabularData` which has methods for converting to and form markdown table strings and also converting to Sql statements and from `SqlDataReader`, it also has methods for evaluating whether two `TabularData` are equal and whether one contains another.
+We are used to defining tabular data in Markdown tables and also using Specflow's example tables, data expressed in this format is far easier for a human to 'parse' than Sql statements.
+So, I created a class called `TabularData` which has methods for converting to and form markdown table strings and also converting to Sql statements and from `SqlDataReader`, it also has methods for evaluating whether two `TabularData` are equal and whether one contains another.
 The code can be found [here](https://github.com/andrewjpoole/CSharpSqlTests/blob/main/CSharpSqlTests/TabularData.cs).
 Here is an example of its use:

 ```csharp
 var testString = @" | id | state     | created    | ref          |